-Sculptra works by stimulating the body’s own collagen production.
-It is slowly broken down by the body over time, so results may last for two years or more.
+Sculptra works by stimulating the body’s collagen production.
+The body slowly breaks it down over time, so results may last for two years or more.
 Radiesse works by immediately filling in wrinkles and folds.
 It is eventually absorbed by the body, so results typically last for six to twelve months.
 Because of its longer-lasting effects, Sculptra is often considered a better choice for correcting deeper wrinkles and folds.
 However, Radiesse may be a better choice for those who want immediate results with minimal downtime.

 Why I Prefer Radiesse in the Neck

 As we age, our skin loses collagen and elasticity, which causes wrinkles and sagging.
-This is especially noticeable in the neck area, where the skin is thinner and there is less support.
+This is especially noticeable in the neck area, where the skin is thinner, and there is less support.
 We’ve often forgotten to protect our neck from sun damage over the years which contributes to more severe damage.
-There are a number of treatments available to address this problem, but I prefer Hyper Dilute Radiesse.
+There are several treatments available to address this problem, but I prefer Hyper Dilute Radiesse.
 This treatment works so well for the neck area because it stimulates your body to produce more collagen.
-This results in the thin, crepey skin on your neck to become smoother and tighter when the skin gets thicker.
+This results in the thin, crepey skin on your neck becoming smoother and tighter when the skin gets thicker.
 I have seen amazing results with my patients using Radiesse to treat their concerns with aging in the neck.

 Am I a good candidate for Radiesse?